-Pixie Turner is a nutritionist (ANutr) and science communicator.
+Pixie Turner is a registered nutritionist (RNutr) and science communicator.
 She graduated with a First Class degree in Biochemistry, and went on to complete a Masters in Nutrition with Distinction.
 She is the brains behind the ‘Pixie Nutrition’ social media accounts, which aims to encourage a healthy relationship with food and debunk nutrition misinformation online.
 In addition, she has been featured as a nutrition expert on BBC and Channel 5, and in publications such as Red, the Evening Standard, Grazia, the Telegraph and more.